Mikhulu Trust

 Bringing Stories to Life: An Interview with Illustrator, Princess Kabeya

 Illustration has the power to transport us into different worlds, and for Princess Kabeya, a talented motion graphic designer and illustrator, it’s an opportunity to create meaningful connections.
 Princess was recently commissioned to illustrate one of Mikhulu Trust’s newest wordless picture books, A Walk in the Park.
 Spotted through her work with Book Dash, she brings a dynamic and adaptable artistic style that perfectly captures the expressive storytelling needed for a book without words.
 A Journey into Art and Illustration Princess’s love for art began at an early age.
-“I’ve been drawing since I was a child,” [...]
+“I’ve been drawing since I was a child,” she [...]

-Bringing Stories to Life: An Interview with Illustrator, Princess Kabeya2025-04-29T11:43:17+02:00
+Bringing Stories to Life: An Interview with Illustrator, Princess Kabeya2025-05-12T13:01:30+02:00

 State of South African Fathers Report 2024